flisanp/ms3-baby-food-recipes/TESTING.md

 - ### *As a user I want to be able to edit my recipes*

-On the bottom of every recipe that the users has uploaded themselves there is an "edit" button.
+On the bottom of every recipe that the users have uploaded themselves there is an "edit" button.

 ![user_story_6](static/images/README/user-stories/user-story-6.png)